 Discover the advantages of learning a foreign language online

 Our world is becoming increasingly interconnected requiring a competitive bilingual workforce.
-The World Languages and Cultures Department along with Oregon State Ecampus invite you to discover the flexibility and ease of completing one of nearly 50 language or culture courses online; including a B.A. or minor in German.
+The World Languages and Cultures Department along with Oregon State Ecampus invite you to discover the flexibility and ease of completing one of nearly 50 language or culture courses online; including a B.A. or minor in German and a B.A. in Spanish.

 Choose from these language and culture courses: